-The Sensory Room is used for Namaste Therapy, featuring a mixture of sensory to encourage relaxation and stimulation for the residents.
-Projection lighting, Aroma fans, Fibre Optic sensory equipment, a Hurricane Tube and more. (links to products)
+The Sensory Room is used for Namaste Therapy, featuring a mixture of sensory resources to encourage relaxation and stimulation for the residents; including, projection lighting, aroma fans, fibre optics, a Hurricane Tube and more.

 What is Namaste Care?

-This care home has devised a Namaste Care Programme, whereby there is a daily therapy session and ono-to-one sessions provided for new clients.
-The programme is full of meaningful activities that help to bring pleasure to people with advanced dementia or those with physical or mental impairments.
+Bucklow Manor has devised a Namaste Care Programme to provide daily therapy sessions and one-to-one sessions for their residents.
+The programme is full of meaningful activities that help bring pleasure to people with advanced dementia or those with physical or mental impairments.

-Donna the Care Home Manager quoted, “There have been some very positive outcomes for residents who have participated in the Namaste Sessions:
+Donna, the Care Home Manager, commented that there had been some very positive outcomes for residents who have participated in the Namaste Sessions, including:

 - A reduction in falls